dimalypai/mil-masters-thesis-chalmers/docs/MIL.md

 * One needs to describe a monad and its transformer somehow to plug it into the language
 * What about typing rules?
 Provides type checking routine for new monad and its constants (TypeCheck type class in Haskell)?
+* Also what about rewrite rules or transformations?
+* Describing monads and stuff in the MIL itself???

 Use de Bruijn representation in MIL implementation